-It's also light for an adult kick scooter, weighing 4.7kg.
-This makes it a good option if you need to fold it and carry at any point (perhaps up a flight of stairs or on public transport.
+JD Bug have completed an impressive feat by making this scooter so light.
+Despite the fact is has large 200m wheel scooter with a wide range of height adjustable handlebar between 74cm and a massive 106cm, it only weights 4.5kg.
+This makes it a good option if you need to fold it and carry at any point (perhaps up a flight of stairs or on public transport).

-Ergonomically designed for superior comfort, the Flex Deluxe features a low deck to lessen the strain on your back.
-The footplate measures 33cm by 13.5cm.
+Ergonomically designed for superior comfort, the scooter features a low deck to lessen the strain on your back.
+The footplate measures 50cm by 10cm.

-An excellent commuter scooter, as the PU 200mm wheels area great size for getting from a to b.
-Get around faster and will less effort with the big wheels.
-Also brilliant for any fast journey.
+An excellent commuter scooter, as the 200mm PU 85a wheels with speed hubs and ABEC 9 rated bearings giving a better roll for longer with less effort.
+The ideal size for getting from a to b and brilliant for any fast journey.
 Perfect for scooting round the town or city.

 The Micro Flex Deluxe is built to last.
 As with all micro scooters each key part of the scooter is replacable or repairable keeping the scooter out of the landfill and in working order for a lifetime.

-The scooter can accommodate riders up to 10okg.
+The scooter can accommodate riders up to 100g.

-Despite the big 200mm wheels, the Flex deluxe folds down to an impressively compact 74cm x 12.5cm x 30cm.
+Despite the big 200mm wheels, the Flex deluxe folds down to an impressively compact 76cm x 12.5cm x 25cm.
 For scooters that fold down smaller, you will probably need to look for smaller wheels.